dlang/DIPs/DIPs/DIP1xxx-rn.md

 #### `const`/`immutable` postblits

-The solution for `const` and `immutable` postblits is to type check them as normal constructors where the first assignment of a member is treated as an initialization and subsequent assignments are treated as modifications.
-This is problematic because after the blitting phase, the destination object is no longer in its initial state and subsequent assignments to its fields will be regarded as modifications making it impossible to construct `immutable`/`const` objects in the postblit.
+The solution for `const` and `immutable` postblits is to type check them as normal constructors, where the first assignment of a member is treated as an initialization and subsequent assignments are treated as modifications.
+This is problematic because after the blitting phase, the destination object is no longer in its initial state and subsequent assignments to its fields will be regarded as modifications, making it impossible to construct `immutable`/`const` objects in the postblit.
 In addition, it is possible for multiple postblits to modify the same field.
 Consider: